ibmverse/verse-developer/_docs/en/01-get-started.md

 | [Templated Link](#templated-link-comibmappregexttemplatedlink)      |    type = com.ibm.appreg.ext.templatedLink      |
 | [Widget](#widget-comibmverseextwidget)                     |    type = com.ibm.verse.ext.widget              |

-As you will see in this tutorial extensions can be contributed to the following parts of the IBM Verse user interface:
+As you will see in this tutorial extensions can be contributed to the following parts of the HCL Verse user interface:

 - Business Card
 - Mail Compose View